Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Representing Locally Hilbert Spaces

 Consider the functions $f_1,f_2\colon \CC\ra \CC$ defined by

 where $c\in \CC$ is given.
 Note that, for any $z,\zeta\in\CC$ we have

 This shows that, both $f_1$ and $f_2$ are similitudes and, assuming that $0<|c|,|1-c|<1$, then both $f_1$ and $f_2$ are contractions, with Lipschitz constants $|c|$ and $|1-|c|^2|$, respectively.
 In order to avoid trivial cases, we assume that $c\not\in\RR$.
 We will assume these throughout this subsection.
-By Theorem~\ref{t:hutchinson}, let $X$ denote the selfsimilar set with respect to the iterated function system $\{f_1,f_2\}$, with definitions as in \eqref{e:fef}, and which is called the \emph{Hata tree-like selfsimilar set}, \cite{Hata}.
-See Figure~\ref{f:hata14}, in order to have a first idea on how this selfsimilar set looks like (the algorithm used to generate it is described below).
-Let us observe that the latter condition, $0<|1-c|<1$, is not necessary in order to guarantee the fact that both $f_1$ and $f_2$ are contractions but, without it, the geometry of the selfsimilar set $X$ would be slightly different.
+By Theorem~\ref{t:hutchinson}, let $X$ denote the self-similar set with respect to the iterated function system $\{f_1,f_2\}$, with definitions as in \eqref{e:fef}, and which is called the \emph{Hata tree-like self-similar set}, \cite{Hata}.
+See Figure~\ref{f:hata14}, in order to have a first idea of what this self-similar set looks like (the algorithm used to generate it is described below).
+Let us observe that the latter condition, $0<|1-c|<1$, is not necessary in order to guarantee the fact that both $f_1$ and $f_2$ are contractions but, without it, the geometry of the self-similar set $X$ would be slightly different.